 General AHP Hierarchy Analytic Hierarchical Hierarchical Process (AHP) – This is an extended multiple criterion techniques that uses combined comparisons with additional mathematics to help understand an underlying decision technique and its inherent in human decision strategy.
 AHP was originally published in 1970 by Dr. Thomas Sati.
 This strategy is usually applied to complex group decisions.

 Simple Impact Diagram Influence Diagram (ID) – The decision network in our model is a form of effect diagram where the effects are represented graphically for the decision.
 Impact drawing provides an alternative to decision trees that grow exponentially with more variables.

-This technique is used to decide what the additional output will be if a more variable (e.g. raw material, machine, and worker) is added.
-In the book ‘Economics’, Paul Samuelson defines limiting analysis, the additional output to which an input variable adds an additional unit, and other factors are held constant.
+This technique is used to decide what the additional output will be if more variable (e.g. raw material, machine, and worker) is added.
+In the book ‘Economics’, Paul Samuelson defines limiting analysis, as the additional output to which an input variable adds an additional unit and other factors are held constant.

 It is an accounting tool for interpreting accounting information.
 Ratio defines the relationship between the two variables.
 Basic financial ratios compare costs and revenue for a given period.
 The purpose of conducting a ratio analysis is to explain a firm’s strengths and weaknesses, as well as financial statements to determine its historical performance and current financial status.

 Operations Research Strategy

 Operational research is one of the most important sets of tools available to decision-makers.
 An operation study (OR) involves the practical application of a quantitative approach to the decision-making process.
 When using these techniques, one uses scientific, logical, or mathematical means to achieve a realistic solution to decision-making problems.
 Several techniques have been developed over the years.

 This strategy helps to visualize the problem of multinational decision-making while addressing uncertain outcomes.
 This can be useful in deciding between restrictive resource strategies or investment opportunities.